Mukullight/nullvalue/README.md

 + have more local control, less sensitive to outliers, works well with noisy data, handles discontinous data well
 #### Disadvantages
 > not good for complex patterns, sharp corners, poor performance for smooth functions, requires higher order derivatives
-### Lagarange interpolation
+### Lagrange interpolation
 + Straight forward, tries to give the e fit
 + works for equidistant and the non equidistant points, no need to slove linear systems
 #### Disadvantages
 > **Runge's phenomenon** for higher degree and the widely spaced points --> oscillations occur at edges of intervals leading to poor approximation
-> higher computational costs and does not work for dynamic dataset
+> higher computational costs and does not work for dynamic dataset, higher storage requirements
+### Splines interpolation
+#### Advantages
++ gives more local control by breaking down the domain into smaller fragments, more precise interpolation
++ smoother interpolation and reduces oscillations, differentiable, piecewise continous
+#### Disadvantages
+> More computataional effort, hard to choose appropriate boundaries, could lead to overfitting, takes significant resources, higher memory usage, beyond range interpolation